 The importance of automated libraries in Nigeria to share bibliographic data to enhance development has been highlighted in several studies.
-Sadly, the efforts to create a National Union catalogue have not yielded any tangible results19.
-With the absence of national initiative towards the exchange of bibliographic data, it is not surprising that 74.2% of the responding libraries indicate no cooperation with other libraries in their retro-conversion project.
-A further 12.9% percent claimed ignorance of any cooperation with other libraries while only 12.9% actually indicates some sort of alliance with other libraries in their attempt to achieve successful retro-conversion project.
+Sadly, the efforts to create a National Union catalogue have not yielded any tangible results.
+With the absence of a national initiative toward the exchange of bibliographic data, it is not surprising that 74.2% of the responding libraries indicate that they had no cooperation with other libraries in their retrospective conversion project.
+Another 12.9% percent claimed ignorance of any cooperation with other libraries while only 12.9% actually indicates some sort of alliance with other libraries in their attempt to achieve successful retrospective conversion project.